Table of contents

 Strategic underachievement.

-Choose areas in your life where you purposely know that you will not be excellent.
-Fail on a cyclical basis to allow focus solely on your single big project.
+Choose areas in your life where you know you will not be excellent.
+Fail cyclically to allow focus solely on your single big project.

 (4) Focus on what is completed, not just what's incomplete